AMCN41R/blog/source/_posts/karma-aurelia-ts-systemjs.md

 npm install -- save-dev karma-systemjs karma-mocha karma-chai karma-phantomjs-launcher karma-mocha-reporter
 ```

-the relevent type definitions...
+the relevant type definitions...
 ```
 npm install --save-dev @types/karma @types/mocha @types/chai
 ```

-and install chai with jspm as a development dependency (to make it easier for systemjs to load it when running the tests)...
+and install chai with jspm as a development dependency (to make it easier for SystemJS to load it when running the tests)...
 ```
 jspm install --dev chai
 ```